U of T is an amazing place to live and learn, right in the heart of Toronto.

 Please be assured that we will continue to update students on residence accommodations as information becomes available.
 For more information, please visit the Vice-Provost, Students website.

 Every Faculty of Arts & Science student belongs to one of seven colleges.
 All colleges offer residence accommodation.
 In most cases, if you choose to live on campus, you will live in one of your college's residence buildings.

-This year, residences are adapting their rooms, dining services and social activities to provide a safe space for students to live, study and connect.
+Residences have adapted their rooms, dining services and social activities to provide a safe space for students to live, study and connect.